afifah-2002/App-for-Farmer/README (1).md

-# Bubble Chat Application ❄️
+# Farmsave 🌱☘️🌿

-Welcome to the Bubble Chat Application repository!
-This application allows patients to book doctors and engage in real-time chat conversations to express their queries and seek medical advice.
+Welcome to the Farmsave Application repository!
+This application allows farmers to book upload their crop details and interact with other farmers and vendors as well as get daily updates on the news and current weather.

 ## Features

-- Browse and search for doctors based on specialization, availability, and location.
+- Browse and search for farmers and vendors.
-- Book appointments with doctors at preferred time slots.
-- Real-time chat functionality to communicate with doctors.
-- Secure and private messaging between patients and doctors.
-- Push notifications for appointment reminders and new messages.
+- Upoload crop details.
+- Real-time weather page for daily updates.
+- Latest news made available in the news page.
-- Personalized patient profiles to manage appointments and chat history.
+- Smart connect page to interact and contact other farmers.
 - Integration with Firebase Authentication for user authentication and data security.

 ## Technologies Used